azure-ad-b2c/samples/policies/signin-migration/b2c/README.md

     </ClaimsProvider>
 ```
 ### login-NonInteractive Technical Profile in TrustFrameworkExtension.xml
-The second change is also in file [TrustFrameworkExtension.xml](policy/TrustFrameworkExtension.xml) where we need to provide our values for the IdentityExperienceFramework and ProxyIdentityExperienceFramework as explained in the [Custom Policy Get Started](https://docs.microsoft.com/en-us/azure/active-directory-b2c/custom-policy-get-started?tabs=applications#register-identity-experience-framework-applications) guide.
+The second change is the once change you allways need to do to adapt the starter pack files.
+In file [TrustFrameworkExtension.xml](policy/TrustFrameworkExtension.xml) we need to provide our values for the IdentityExperienceFramework and ProxyIdentityExperienceFramework as explained in the [Custom Policy Get Started](https://docs.microsoft.com/en-us/azure/active-directory-b2c/custom-policy-get-started?tabs=applications#register-identity-experience-framework-applications) guide.

 ```Xml
         <TechnicalProfile Id="login-NonInteractive">